 Dig with us in Greece this summer!

-Every summer The Nemea Center for Classical Archaeology offers a field school for undergraduate students with an interest in archaeology.
+Nearly every summer The Nemea Center for Classical Archaeology offers a field school for undergraduate students with an interest in archaeology.
 No previous experience in archaeology is required – only a strong desire to learn and dig!
 Not a student at Cal?
 No problem!
 Our Field School is open to undergraduate students from any accredited university in the U.S. (and beyond).
-We are currently accepting applications for summer 2023.
 If you are interested in learning more and/or applying, please send an email to our director, Dr. Kim Shelton, at email@example.com.

-Currently, undergraduate students join us for two of our three ongoing field projects: the TAPHOS project at the Mycenaean cemetery at Aidonia and the Sanctuary of Zeus at Nemea.
-Both sites are located in the region of the Korinthia in southern Greece (approximately 1.5 hours south of Athens).
-For the TAPHOS project, we will conduct a museum study season in the Archaeological Museum of Ancient Nemea.
+Currently, undergraduate students join us for one of our three ongoing field projects: the conservation of the Christian Basilica at the Sanctuary of Zeus at Nemea.
 Students can participate in all aspects of on-site excavation, cleaning, documentation, and study of the architecture as well as post-excavation artifact curation (activities include washing pottery, sorting finds, cataloging, drawing, 3D scanning, and more).
-In Nemea, we’ll be carrying out cleaning and conservation activities in the area of the Christian Basilica.
-Here, students will participate in just about every aspect of outdoor fieldwork – from digging and wheel-barrowing to labeling and drawing.
 Typically, students alternate between museum and field so that they experience the full range of activities.
 Work in the museum and/or on site happens 5 or 6 days per week from approximately 6:00am to 3:00pm.
 The afternoons are yours to relax and explore.

 Official Course Description & Approximate Costs